tomeryeh/demo/cabble/docs/tutorial.md

  * filtering on every users not of our type (i.e filter on taxi if i am a customer and vice versa ) (done by the snippet with status "proposed\_by\_..., refused\_by\_... and accepted\_by\_...)
  * related to me (via the snippet  :

 		rideFilter.term[userType] = userController.getUserId();)

-Then Cabble manage each state changing in `manageRideProposal`.
+ * Cabble manage each state changing in `manageRideProposal`, i.e Cabble update the map accordingly.